andre-ls/dactory/Field_Specifications/Materials/Name.md

 - Field Name: Name
 - Parent Table: Materials
 - Shared By:
 - Description: Name of the Material used by the Factory.
-It should contain a succint name to clearly identify the Material referenced.
+It should be used to reference the material when ordering from the Supplier.

 ## Physical Elements